esonn/powercw/README.md

 The program will then show both texts, the one originally sent and the one copied by you so you can easily spot errors.

-The given similarity metric is calculated using the Levensthein distance.
+The given score is calculated using the Levensthein distance.
 Providing feedback on how good your copy of the audio morse transmission was is not utterly simple.
-A character-by-character comparison could tell you how much
-% you got right, but fails even if you e.g. skip or add a character which hasn't been in the original sequence.
-Levensthein provides a reasonable trade-off, which doesn't suffer from this problem too much, but isn't too intuitive either - you get used to it (lower numbers are better).
+A character-by-character comparison fails even if you e.g. skip or add a character which hasn't been in the original sequence.
+Levensthein provides a reasonable trade-off, which doesn't suffer from this problem too much but isn't perfect either.
+It roughly computes the number of wrong characters (in many, not all cases), from which the score percentage is calculated.
 I'm sure there are better ways, but I tend to be lazy and prefer simple things.

 Providing a longer gap with -gap is a good thing to start with.
 You should practice understanding morse code in close to regular speed (say, 20-25 wpm),